Mathieu0321/F21-1010/homework/Assignment-2-Distances-To-Planets/Assignment-2-Calulating-in-Python.raw.md

 12. 10pts - Ligo detected a black hole merger [https://www.ligo.caltech.edu/news/ligo20200902](https://www.ligo.caltech.edu/news/ligo20200902)
    of gw190521.
 How many light years is that away from earth?
 (See: [https://en.wikipedia.org/wiki/GW190521](https://en.wikipedia.org/wiki/GW190521).
 How far away is that in miles?
 Use 1,000,000,000 for a billion.

-Write up your answers in a text file (not Microsoft Word, or .pdf) and turn in the answers and your two python program that you used for calculating.
-Use markdown [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/) for the formatting of your text file answers.
+Write up your answers in a text file (not Microsoft Word, or .pdf).